MasoniteFramework/docs/features/commands.md

 from masonite.commands import Command

 class MyCommand(Command):
+    """
-    """Description of Command
+    Description of Command

     command:signature
         {user : A positional argument for the command}
         {--f|flag : An optional argument for the command}
-        {--o|option=default: An optional argument for the command with default value}"""
+        {--o|option=default: An optional argument for the command with default value}
+    """

     def handle(self):
         pass